-To avoid malfunctions, No. 2-D diesel fuel of a lowered cloud point is marketed during the cold season.
+To avoid malfunctions, No. 2-D diesel fuel of a lowered cloud point are marketed during the cold season.

-If winter diesel fuel is used, there will hardly be any malfunctions at outside temperatures reaching as low as $+3^{\circ}$ F (-16° C).
+If winter diesel fuel is used, there will hardly be any malfunctions at outside temperatures reaching as low as $+3^{\circ}$ F ( $-16^{\circ}$ C).

-Varying with the temperature, add a certain quantity of kerosene, if only No. 2-D summer diesel fuels or less cold resistant winter diesel fuels are available or if temperatures drop below $+3^{\circ}$ F (-16° C).
-If regular gasoline does have to be added, its proportion should not exceed 30%.
-Premium fuels are not be used atures of less than -8° F (-22° C) the proportion of supplementary fuel (kerosene) must not exceed 50 %.
+Varying with the temperature, add a certain quantity of kerosene, if only No. 2-D summer diesel fuels or less cold resistant winter diesel fuels are available or if temperatures drop below +3° F (-16° C).

+If regular gasoline does have to be added, its proportion should not exceed 30 %.
+Premium fuels are not to be used.

 Engine power may drop according to the proportion of supplementary fuel.

 For this reason, keep percentage of fuel added to the minimum necessitated by the ambient temperature.
-Even at ambient temper-
+Even at ambient temperatures of less than -8° F (-22° C) the proportion of supplementary fuel (kerosene) must not exceed 50 %.